CLI Commands

 agentihooks init

 The single entry point for installing agentihooks.
-Handles global setup, bundle linking, and per-repo configuration.
+Handles global setup and bundle linking.

 What it does